-Critical illness is a significant driver of health care utilization in the US, with more than five million patients admitted annually to intensive care units (ICUs) and associated costs approaching 1% of the US gross domestic product.
-Demand is increasing, as evidenced by the growth in US critical care spending during 2000-2010 from $56 billion to $108 billion.
-This growth reflects increased ICU utilization, an aging population, and the rising costs of advanced therapies.
+Critical illness is a significant driver of health care utilization in the US, with more than 5 million patients admitted annually to intensive care units (ICUs) and associated costs approaching 1% of the US gross domestic product.
+Costs are increasing due to increased ICU utilization, an aging population, and the rising costs of advanced therapies.

 - Economical physiological monitoring technology embedded in ED and non-ICUhospital beds triggers alerts to a mobile ICUteam.

 - The mobile ICU team is sufficiently staffed to enable frequent monitoring andtreatment adjustment for non-ICU inpatients of concern to floor nurses, but who donot require major invasive organ support.